awsdocs/aws-lambda-developer-guide/doc_source/with-msk.md

 ## Event source mapping API<a name="services-msk-api"></a>

-To manage event source mappings with the AWS CLI or AWS SDK, use the following API actions:
+To manage event source mappings with the AWS CLI or AWS SDK, use the following API operations:
 + [CreateEventSourceMapping](API_CreateEventSourceMapping.md)
 + [ListEventSourceMappings](API_ListEventSourceMappings.md)
 + [GetEventSourceMapping](API_GetEventSourceMapping.md)